 The Vizio M70-D3 is the best choice if you're looking for a more affordable 70 inch TV.
 You get performance very similar to the pricier Vizio P75-C1 for a much lower price.

 When in a dark environment, the M70-D3 is one of the best TVs on the market.
 It has great contrast and excellent black uniformity, with very good local dimming.
 Where it differs from the P Series 2016 is in its HDR capabilities.
-It doesn't support a wider color gamut and doesn't have a 10bit panel, you won't see much of a difference from HDR content.
+It doesn't support a wider color gamut and doesn't have a 10bit panel, which means you won't see much of a difference from HDR content.
 For most people, though, this shouldn't be too big of a deal.

 Note: While the M70-D3 like the Vizio P is excellent for standard gaming, it doesn't work well for HDR since it has quite a lot more input lag on the HDR capable HDMI ports.

 The Samsung UN70KU6300 is good for regular, non-HDR content.
 Movies look good on it even in a dark room, sports aren't a blur, and video games feel very responsive (19.8 ms of input lag).
 It can also get fairly bright but has more reflections on its screen than ideal.
 It's a little bit more expensive, but if you mostly plan to watch live television or other upscaled content, the UN70KU6300 is the way to go.

-Our recommendations above are what we think is currently the best 70-75 inch TVs to buy for most people in each price range.
+Our recommendations above are what we think are currently the best 70-75 inch 4k TVs to buy for most people in each price range.
 We factor in the price (a cheaper TV wins over a pricier one if the difference isn't really worth it), feedback from our visitors and availability (no TVs that are difficult to find or almost out of stock everywhere).

 A few examples of 70" or 75" TVs that didn't make the cut: